jakedgrant/TokCleaner/SUPPORT.md

 Here's what a helpful report might look like, but don't stress about the format:

-> I tried to watch this TikTok video: https://www.tiktok.com/@username/video/1234567890
+> I tried to watch this video: https://www.example.com/video/1234567890
 >
-> I tapped the share button, selected TokCleaner, but the app opened to a blank screen.
-I expected the video to start playing.
+> I clicked the link in Safari, but the extension didn't seem to remove the tracking parameters.
+I expected a cleaner URL.
 >
 > I'm on an iPhone 13 with iOS 17.2.
 >